ok315/BSDSF23A015-OS-A02/REPORT.md

 Otherwise → program calls the default vertical printing (print_vertical() or similar logic).

 This structure allows the program to decide dynamically which function to execute based on the active display flag, keeping the code clean and modular.

+## Feature 5: Alphabetical Sorting

+### 1: Why is it necessary to read all directory entries into memory before you can sort them?

+When you perform alphabetical sorting using qsort() (or any sorting algorithm), you need all items (in this case, filenames) available in memory because sorting works by comparing and rearranging elements.
+If you tried to sort while reading directly from the directory stream, you wouldn’t have access to all entries at once — you only get one entry per call to readdir().
+So, to sort:

+You first read all entries (e.g., filenames) using readdir() and store them in an array.

+Then you apply qsort() on that array.

+Finally, you print them in sorted order.

+⚠️ Potential Drawbacks:

+Memory Usage:
+If a directory contains millions of files, all filenames must be stored in memory.
+This can consume a huge amount of RAM.

+Performance Overhead:
+Sorting a massive number of entries takes significant time (O(n log n) complexity).

+Scalability Issue:
+On systems with limited memory, the program could crash or slow down due to lack of available space.

+I/O Delay:
+Reading millions of entries first means you delay showing any output until everything is loaded and sorted.

+🧠 Example Summary (for your report):

+It is necessary to read all directory entries into memory before sorting because sorting requires access to the complete list of items to compare and arrange them.
+The drawback is that for directories with millions of files, this approach can consume large amounts of memory, reduce performance, and may not scale efficiently on systems with limited resources.

+### 2. Explain the purpose and signature of the comparison function required by qsort().
+How does it work, and why must it take const void * arguments?

+✅ Explanation:

+The qsort() function in C is a generic sorting function.
+It doesn’t know what type of data you’re sorting (strings, integers, structs, etc.), so it requires a comparison function to decide the order of elements.

+🧾 Function Signature:
+int compare(const void *a, const void *b);

+💡 How it Works:

+The compare function is called repeatedly by qsort() to determine the order of elements.

+Inside it, you cast the void pointers to the actual data type you’re sorting.

+It should return:

+< 0 if the first element should come before the second

+0 if they are equal

+> 0 if the first element should come after the second

+🧩 Example:

+For sorting an array of strings (filenames):

+int compare(const void *a, const void *b) {
+    const char *strA = *(const char **)a;
+    const char *strB = *(const char **)b;
+    return strcmp(strA, strB);
+}

+🧠 Why const void *:

+void * allows the comparison function to be generic, so qsort() can sort any type of data.

+const means the comparison function cannot modify the actual data being compared — it only reads them to decide order.

+✅ Example Summary (for your report):

+The comparison function tells qsort() how to order two elements.
+Its signature int compare(const void *a, const void *b) allows generic sorting of any data type.
+The parameters are const void * because they represent pointers to constant data of unknown type, ensuring the comparison function does not alter the data.
+The function returns a negative value if a < b, zero if equal, and positive if a > b.